A typical NHS tendering process will include some or all of the following steps:

 - Service specification.

-- Questions to be addressed by the bidder, usually broken into several sections, reflecting the nature of the service being procured e.g. service model, workforce, clinical governance and quality, IT.
+- Technical questions to be addressed by the bidder, usually broken into several sections, reflecting the nature of the service being procured e.g. service model, workforce, clinical governance and quality, IT.
 The response for each question is likely to have a strict word limit, typically from 500 – 2,000 words.

 - Pricing schedule.